A leading digital platform to offer engaging shopping experience to users

 A mobile app to digitalise & expand KFC’s digital footprint

-The MIT Innovation award-winning app withh $52 million funding reshaping the employment lanscape.
+The MIT Innovation award-winning app with $52 million funding reshaping the employment landscape.

 A transforming ERP solution for the world’s largest furniture retailer